Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-shoeniverse/TASKS.md

 This job posting is for 3 vacancies in the position of manager.
 In relation to the results obtained above, we have a shortage of 3 managers between the availability and the demand of workers, so we are following the recommendations of using upsizing strategies to increase the number of workeres or the workweek.

 ### Job posting for Engineers:

+Job title: Material Engeenier

+Occupation (SOC label and code): 17-2131.00

+Industry (NAICS title and code) 316210, Footwear Manufacturing

+List of tasks:

+1. Analyze product failure data and laboratory test results to determine causes of problems and develop solutions.
+Score 83

+2. Design and direct the testing or control of processing procedures.
+Score 80

+3. Monitor material performance and evaluate material deterioration.
+Score 79

+4. Conduct or supervise tests on raw materials or finished products to ensure their quality.
+Score 78

+5. Evaluate technical specifications and economic factors relating to process or product design objectives.
+Score 78

+List of skills:

+1. Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

+2. Complex Problem Solving - Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

+3. Reading Comprehension - The ability to combine pieces of information to form general rules or conclusions (includes finding a relationship among seemingly unrelated events).

+4. Science - The ability to listen to and understand information and ideas presented through spoken words and sentences.

+5. Critical Thinking - The ability to communicate information and ideas in speaking so others will understand.

+Required credentials and years of experience: Bachelor degree, B2 of English certificate (Cambridge or Toffee).
+Minimum 2 years of guarantee experience,

+Job type (full-time, part-time): Full-time job

+Location: Remote

+Salary, benefits and perks: 97000€ per year.

 ### Job posting for Operators:

 Job title: Business Manager